The Clock (1945 film): Reception

 Released on May 25, 1945, The Clock made a respectable profit but it was not as successful as Meet Me in St. Louis, released the previous year.
 The movie was well received by critics who favorably noted Garland's transformation into a mature actress.

 The New York Times; "A tender and refreshingly simple romantic drama.
 The atmosphere of the big town has seldom been conveyed more realistically upon the screen [-] the kind of picture that leaves one with a warm feeling toward his fellow man, especially towards the young folks who today are trying to crowd a lifetime of happiness into a few fleeting hours."

 The New York Daily News; "The sweetest, most tender comedy-drama yet produced about a soldier and a girl.
 Judy Garland and Robert Walker are perfectly cast as the modest, sincere girl and the shy, sincere boy."

 Writing in Time in 1945, critic James Agee stated, "The Clock (MGM), at its best, is so good that it inspires ingratitude for not being great ...
 The Clock is a pleasant, well-told romance rather than the great, true picture it might have been; but few films in recent years have managed so movingly to combine first-grade truth with second-grade fiction."

 The Clock has a 100% rating on Rotten Tomatoes, based on 15 contemporary and modern reviews interviews.

 Box office

 According to MGM records the film earned $2,173,000 in the US and Canada and $610,000 elsewhere resulting in a profit of $217,000 - far less profitable than Garland's recent musicals but still a respectable showing.

 Home media

 Released on VHS in the early 1990s, the film went out of print for several years until a limited colorized version of the film was released.
 Warner Home Video then released it on DVD in February 2007.
-It was then rereleased on Warner Archive Blu-Ray, restored from the original nitrate print on June 7, 2022.
+It was then rereleased as a Blu-ray as part of Warner Archive Collection, restored from the original nitrate print on June 7, 2022.